 The industry has become increasingly competitive over the past few years, as children’s book publishing has boomed.
 And while it may seem easy to spend every day drawing and coloring, children’s book illustration also involves close reading, frequent revision, and lots of trial-and-error.
 It takes constant effort and true dedication to your craft and to daily improvement.
 It’s certainly fulfilling if you love to illustrate, but don’t expect it to be easy.

 If you set your mind to it, you can become an illustrator and share storytelling magic with the next generation of young readers (while getting paid for it).
 Let’s talk now about how to become a children’s book illustrator and set yourself up for success in illustration.

 How to become a children’s book illustrator in 5 steps

 Figuring out your first steps can be overwhelming, regardless of what industry you’re trying to enter.
-So, we’ve compiled five simple steps on how to become a children’s book illustrator.
-If you think that illustration is the career path for you, then these steps will help you set yourself up for success!
+So, we’ve compiled a five step path you can follow to set yourself up for success!

 1. Understand your market

 In order to become a successful children’s book illustrator, it’s good practice to understand why successful illustrators are as successful as they are, as well as what audiences are looking for in the market.
 The best way to learn about your future niche?
 Research.